leahmpring/githubportfolio/README.md

   <li><b>Margery Reed Service Award</b>: This award recognizes outstanding commitment to Daniels Undergraduate Programs.</li>
   <li><b>ANDREW H. WOOD Award</b>: This award goes to the students with the highest scholarship ranking in the 2021-2022 class.</li>
   <li><b>Daniels Award for Excellence</b>: This is awarded to a student who has made an outstanding contribution to the College and demonstrates the Daniels' values of leadership, ethical behavior, appreciation of diversity, and service to the community.</li>
+  <li><b>Outstanding Business Information and Analytics Undergraduate</b>: Awarded in recognition of work at Daniels within Business Information and Analytics.</li>
 </ul>

 <a name="DanielsDistinction"></a>